AL333Z/ReactiveApplication/reactivecocoa/signal.md

 }
 ```

-The `|>` operator doesn't do anything, it only creates a specification.
+The `|>` operator doesn't do anything special, it only creates a specification.

 RAC already offers a numbers of built in operators as free functions, such as `combineLatest`, `zip`, `takeUntil`, `concat`, ...